Yong W. Kim

 He has interacted in a consulting capacity with a number of companies, academic institutions and federal agencies on matters involving small particulates, high power lasers, rapid kinetics of reacting systems, electro-optic instrumentation, electrostatic precipitation, blast waves, trace-level molecule detection, and in-process surface analysis.
 He is inventor or co-inventor in five U.S. patents and many foreign patents.
 He had undertaken the task of assessing the state-of-the-art of the research efforts toward realization of quantum computation, and completed an assessment report for the Korean-American Scientists and Engineers Association.

-He was elected a Fellow of the American Physical Society in 1982; the citation reads, "for his pioneering experimental work in the dynamics of ionized gas flow in a boundary layer and in persistence and memory effects in fluid dynamics."
-He was chairman of the international advisory committee of the International Symposium on Shock Waves and organized its 17th biennial meeting held at Lehigh University in 1989 as the symposium chair; he edited and published a proceedings volume, Current Research in Shock Waves, Y.W.
+He was elected a Fellow of the American Physical Society in 1982, the citation reads, "for his pioneering experimental work in the dynamics of ionized gas flow in a boundary layer and in persistence and memory effects in fluid dynamics."
+He was chairman of the international advisory committee of the International Symposium on Shock Waves and organized its 17th biennial meeting held at Lehigh University in 1989 as the symposium chair, resulting in a proceedings volume, Current Research in Shock Waves, Y.W.
 Kim, editor (Conference Proceedings No.208, American Institute of Physics, 1990).
 He served for ten years as an editor and a member of the editorial board of Shock Waves, An International (Springer-Verlag) Journal, and has been an overseas editor of the Journal of the Korean Physical Society since 1995.
-He served the Korean-American Scientists and Engineers Association as a councilor (physics, 1988-91), auditor (1994-97) and advisor to the president of the KSEA (2005-06), and the Association of Korean Physicists in America as president (1990-91).
+He served the Korean-American Scientists and Engineers Association as councilor (physics, 1988-91), auditor (1994-97) and advisor to the president of the KSEA (2005-06); and the Association of Korean Physicists in America as president (1990-91).

-His current research projects include: development of coherence length spectroscopy for studies of excitation transfer in plasma; origins of non-Gaussian distributions in chaotic systems; thermal and EM-field structures in non-symmetric self-absorbing volume radiators; metallic nano-cluster formation; dynamics of crystallites in randomly close packed granular piles; and first-principle theory of the temperature dependence of transport properties of disordered metallic alloys.
+His current research projects include: development of coherence length spectroscopy for studies of excitation transfer in plasma; origins of non-Gaussian distributions in chaotic systems; thermal and electromagnetic-field structures in non-symmetric self-absorbing plasma; metallic nano-cluster formation; first-principle modeling of the thermal history dependence of transport properties of disordered metallic alloys at high temperatures; the genesis of disorder in metallic alloys.

 Selected Publications since 2005: